 Helikite Aerostat Videos

-Helikites are one of the most popular aerostat designs and are widely used by the scientific community, military, photographers, geographers, police, first responders.
-Helikites are used by telecoms companies to lift 4G and 5G base stations for areas without cellphone coverage.
+Helikites are one of the most popular aerostat designs in the world and are widely used by the scientific community, military, photographers, geographers, police, and first responders.
+Helikites are used by telecoms companies to lift 4G and 5G base stations for areas without cell phone coverage.

-Helikites aerostats combination of a helium balloon and a kite to form a single, aerodynamically sound, stable tethered aircraft that has many uses in military surveillance, environmental research and communications.
+Helikite aerostats combine a helium balloon and a kite to form a single, aerodynamically sound, stable, tethered aircraft that has many uses in military surveillance, environmental research, and communications.

 The patented Helikite design exploits both wind and helium for its lift.
 Helikites are considered the most stable, energy and cost-efficient aerostats available.
 This gives Helikites various advantages over traditional aerostats.

-Traditional aerostats need to utilize relatively low-lift helium gas to combat high winds, which means they need to have a lot of gas to cope and so are very large, unwieldy and costly.
+Traditional aerostats need to utilize relatively low-lift helium gas to combat high winds.
+This means they require a lot of gas to cope and are therefore very large, unwieldy, and costly.

-Helikites exploit wind lift so they only need to be a fraction of the size of traditional aerostats in order to operate in high winds.
-Helikites can fly many times higher altitude than traditional aerostats of the same size.
-Being smaller, with fewer construction seams, means Helikites have minimal problems with gas leakage compared to traditional aerostats, therefore Helikites use far less helium.
+Helikites exploit wind lift, therefore they only need to be a fraction of the size of traditional aerostats in order to operate in high winds.
+They can fly many times higher altitude than traditional aerostats of the same size.
+Being smaller, and with fewer construction seams, means Helikites have minimal problems with gas leakage compared to traditional aerostats, meaning that Helikites use far less helium.

-Helikites do not need ballonets and so are simpler in construction than traditional aerostats and Helikites do not need any electrical power to keep them airborne.
+Helikites do not need ballonets and so are simpler in construction than traditional aerostats.
+Nor do they require any electrical power to keep them airborne.

-Helikites are also extremely stable and so are good aerial platforms for cameras or scientific instruments.
+Helikites are extremely stable and are excellent aerial platforms for cameras or scientific instruments.
 Small Helikites will fly in all weathers, so these sizes are popular as they are very reliable but still easy to handle and do not require large expensive winches.
-Helikites can be small enough to fit fully inflated in a car but they can also be made large if heavy payloads are required to be flown to high altitudes.
+Helikites can be small enough to fit fully inflated in a car, but they can also be made large if heavy payloads are required to be flown to high altitudes.

 Below are some videos of the thousands of Helikites being used around the world.

-Helikites have been used around the world be leading environmental research organisations for many years. research projects range from simple tests to elaborate testing that last many years.
-Allsopp Helikites has supplied Helikites for NASA, Max Planck Institute and dozens Universities.
+Helikites have been used around the world by leading environmental research organisations for decades.
+Research projects can range from simple tests to elaborate testing that last many years.
+Allsopp Helikites has supplied Helikites for NASA, Max Planck Institute, and dozens of esteemed universities.

 A1